shree180103/Data-Science/README.md

 # Data-Science
-implantation of many machine learning models and EDA on many datasets.
+implementation of many machine learning models and EDA on many datasets.